nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 * To 24kHz: most of my experiments are done on 16 kHz waveforms.
 If you want to try 24 kHz waveforms, FIR or sinc digital filters in the model may be changed for better performance:

-    1. in hn-nsf: lp_v, lp_u, hp_v, and hp_u are calculated on for 16 kHz configuartions.
+    1. in hn-nsf: lp_v, lp_u, hp_v, and hp_u are calculated on for 16 kHz configurations.
 For different sampling rate, you may use this online tool http://t-filter.engineerjs.com to get the filter coefficients.
 In this case, the stop-band for lp_v and lp_u is extended to 12k, while the pass-band for hp_v and hp_u is extended to 12k.
 The reason is that, no matter what is the sampling rate, the actual formats (in Hz) and spectral of sounds don't change along the sampling rate;

     2. in hn-sinc-nsf and cyc-noise-nsf: for the similar reason above, the cut-off-frequency value (0, 1) should be adjusted.
 I will try (hidden_feat * 0.2 + uv * 0.4 + 0.3) * 16 / 24 in model.CondModuleHnSincNSF.get_cut_f();